10. Execution threads

 The class has the following properties:

-- line 9: the connection string used to connect to the product database
+- line 9: the connection string used to connect to the articles database

-- line 11: the SQL statement to insert an item
+- line 11: SQL command to insert an item

-- line 12: the SQL statement to delete all items
+- line 12: order SQL to suppress all articles

-- line 13: the SQL statement to retrieve all items
+- line 13: order SQL to obtain all articles

 These properties will be initialized from the following configuration file [App.config]: